wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal2_DataAcquisitionArcgisPro/README.md

 ## Implementation Details
 The project utilized two primary data sources:
-- $NO_x$ pollution data and location calculations from previous work (File can be find in
+- $NO_x$ pollution data and location calculations from previous work (File can be find at '2_learning_goals/Goal1_PythonAndDASkills/Data')
 - Highway geo-locations in polyline format, downloaded from official sources

 The implementation process is documented through ArcGIS Toolbox screenshots, demonstrating the step-by-step data processing approach.

 ## Results
-The project culminated in a published web map, showcasing the integrated NO_x pollution and highway location data.
+The project culminated in a published web map, showcasing the integrated NO_x pollution for day period of Oct, 2019 and Oct, 2023, as well as decreased (increased) percentage, and highway location data.

 ## Conclusions
+By completing this learning goal, I am more familiar with acquiring raw data online and importing them into ArcGIS pro, as well as publishing results as webmap.